How to buy a low-EMF car

 The lowest-EMF option

 The most realistic of the super-low EMF options are the diesel Mercedes cars from the years 1981-1985.
 The specific models are the 300D, 300SD and 300CD.
 The 240D can be considered too, though its engine is too small for mountain driving.
-Avoid the following models: 300SE/300SEL (gasoline engine), 300TD (poorly designed hydraulic suspension), 190D (electronic fuel injectors).
+Avoid the following models: 300SE/300SEL (gasoline engine), 300TD (poorly designed hydraulic suspension.

 The 300D/300SD/300CD cars have basically no electronics in them and use engine-driven pumps for the fuel and the fuel injectors.
+Since they use diesel engines, they have no spark plugs and no ignition system.
 The transmissions are mechanical.
 These cars can be further modified to be virtually radiation free.
 This author knows six people who have done so, and has heard of others.
 Three of these modified cars are shown in the picture on the first page of this article.